gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     sys.stack.size=[# of bytes (with K/M/G)]

 This specifies the stack size of each thread in each Graphene process.
 The default value is determined by the library OS.
-Units like K (KB), M (MB, and G (GB) can be given to the values for convenience.
-For example, `sys.stack.size=1M` indicates an 1MB stack size.
+Units like K (KB), M (MB), and G (GB) can be given to the values for convenience.
+For example, `sys.stack.size=1M` indicates a 1MB stack size.

 ### Program Break (Heap) Size

     sys.brk.size=[# of bytes (with K/M/G)]

 This specifies the program break (_brk_) size in each Graphene process.
 The default value of program break size is determined by the library OS.
-Units like K (KB), M (MB, and G (GB) can be given to the values for convenience.
-For example, `sys.brk.size=1M` indicates an 1MB max brk size.
+Units like K (KB), M (MB), and G (GB) can be given to the values for convenience.
+For example, `sys.brk.size=1M` indicates a 1MB max brk size.

 ## FS-related (Required by LibOS)